When thinking about investment opportunities, try these three frameworks.

-As an investor, you must be willing to adapt and change your mind.
-It is one of the great skills you can learn.
+As investors, we must be willing to adapt and change our mind.
+It's one of the great skills we can learn.
 I don’t believe it can be taught.
-I think it is an experience an investor must go through and hopefully learn from.
+I think it's an experience every investor must go through and hopefully learn from.

-I won’t have all the answers, as new information comes in, I will have to re-evaluate, and sometimes, I will be wrong.
+As investors, we won’t have all the answers, as new information comes in, we'll have to re-evaluate, and sometimes, we'll be wrong.
 That, however, is part of investing.

 The key to investing in any asset class is to wait for the right pitch.
 I believe you can gain an advantage over others just by lengthening your time horizon.

 I leave you with a quote from Charlie Munger.
-This quote is at the core of my investment philosophy.
+This quote is at the core of SAM's investment philosophy.